-Warhammer 40k 10th Edition is the brand new version of Games Workshop’s ever-growing sci-fi tabletop wargame.
-10th Edition makes games simpler and quicker than they’ve ever been, and minimises how many rulebooks players need to bring to the table.
+Warhammer 40k 10th Edition is the current version of Games Workshop’s ever-growing sci-fi tabletop wargame in 2024.
+10th Edition makes games simpler and quicker, cuts down the number of rulebooks players need, and generally makes it easier to get started.
+Read on for everything you need to jump into the latest version of 40k.

 Otherwise, here’s everything you need to know about Warhammer 40k 10th edition: